ziyanan/CourXive/README.md

 *Study plan*:
 1. The user can share their study progress
-1. The user can favorite a course and add a course to their wishlist
+1. The user can favorite a course and add a course to their wishlist.
 1. The user can add grade level and interested paths on personal profile.
 1. The user can delete grade level and interested paths on personal profile.
 1. The user can add personal To Do list on personal profile.